What is long-range shooting?

 Prices accurate at time of writing

-While I was in Wyoming, I was able to test and evaluate the .224 Valkyrie from Palmetto State Armory.
+While I was in Wyoming, I was able to test and evaluate the .224 Valkyrie with a rifle from Palmetto State Armory.
 It happened to shoot the Federal Premium 90-grain Sierra Match Kings very well and hitting a steel torso was fairly regular between myself and my shooting buddy, Kat Ainsworth.

-All kidding aside, the 6.5 Grendel is an amazing cartridge that was originally established in 2003 for the AR15 platform and is now available in bolt action rifles.
+All kidding aside, the 6.5 Grendel is an amazing cartridge.
+Originally established in 2003 for the AR15 platform, it is now available in bolt-action rifles as well.

-While other cartridges have come out and gained popularity, the 6.5 Grendel still has a permanent place in the conversation when talking about long range shooting.
-Prices can be high for match grade ammo, but Wolf offers extremely affordable plinking ammo with their 100-grain FMJ steel-case loads.
+While other cartridges have emerged and gained popularity, the 6.5 Grendel still has a permanent place in the conversation when talking about long-range shooting.
+Prices can be high for match-grade ammo, but Wolf offers extremely affordable plinking ammo with their 100-grain FMJ steel-case loads.

-Once dialed in, I was able to put rounds on a steel silhouette regularly.
+Once dialed in, I was able to put rounds on a steel silhouette with ease.

 Of course, if you want to know a LOT more about the 6.5 Grendel – you need to read the 6.5 Grendel Shootout!

-Necking the 6.5 Creedmoor down to 6mm is straightforward and using high ballistic coefficient bullets around 100 grains gives great performance out to 1,000 yards.
+High ballistic coefficient bullets around 100 grains give this round excellent performance out to 1,000 yards.

-Ammunition choices have increased lately and Hornady has ammunition with the 87-grain VMAX, and a 103-grain ELD-X for long range hunting.
+Ammunition choices have increased lately, and Hornady has ammunition with the 87-grain VMAX and 103-grain ELD-X for long-range hunting.
 Barnes and Remington also have loads for hunting and long-range precision shooting.

-None of these choices are necessarily friendly on your wallet, with most loads over $1/round, but the velocity with a lighter grain bullet and the case capacity makes for a great long-range round.
-Bucking the wind, though, is not in its favor compared to its bigger brother, the 6.5 Creedmoor.
+However, none of these choices are necessarily easy on the pocketbook, with most loads over $1/round.
+But the velocity with a lighter grain bullet and the case capacity makes for a tremendous long-range round.
+Another downside is that the 6mm Creedmoor does not buck the wind as well as its bigger brother, the 6.5 Creedmoor.

-Availability is not great either, so online buying or reloading may be the best option for this cartridge.
+Availability is not the best either, so online buying or reloading may be the best option for this cartridge.